For some footballers, the journey to the top can be a long and arduous one.

 It often takes a spell of struggle and strife to become one of the best around, whether caused by mismanagement, competition for starting places or predisposition to developing late.

-Whatever the cause, criticism is never far in football.
+Whatever the cause, criticism is never far in football, especially in the modern day following the rise of social media.
 But it’s always important to remember that some of the world’s top players were once deemed disappointments.
 Here are 10 notable examples who made their critics look silly.

 1. Thierry Henry (Arsenal)

 A promising talent at boyhood club AS Monaco, where his goalscoring prowess attracted the attention of Italian giants Juventus, the man who would become Arsenal’s greatest footballer began life at Highbury slowly.
 So much so, some even questioned Arsene Wenger’s wisdom in signing a footballer who didn’t exactly pull up any trees while representing the Old Lady.

 Henry, who Wenger converted into a centre-forward, would not look back once bagging his first goal, and today the Frenchman remains their greatest-ever scorer, having registered 228 strikes across 376 matches.
 But according to the man himself, after four difficult months in English football’s top flight, Henry “literally had to go back to school and be re-taught everything about the art of striking.”

 2. Luka Modric (Real Madrid)

 An impressive showing for Croatia at Euro 2012, particularly against Spain, convinced Real Madrid to nab the controlling midfielder from Spurs, which set them back a reported £30m transfer fee.